About the Job

 Social Finance was founded by Sir Ronald Cohen, David Blood, and Tracy Palandjian in 2011 as the first dedicated PFS intermediary in the United States.
 Since then, we have catalyzed a nascent idea into a vibrant global movement, raising ~$150 million for PFS projects and mobilizing investors, social change organizations, and policy makers alike.

-Social Finance runs an investment platform, both directly developing deals and as a fund manager.
-In addition, we provide Advisory services for governments, philanthropy, and service providers and conduct market education and field building activities to grow and innovate the Pay for Success field.
-Today, we are a team of ~60 with offices in Boston, MA; Austin, TX; and San Francisco, CA.
+Social Finance runs an investment platform in which we develop new social investment projects and act as fund manager.
+In addition, we provide Advisory services for governments, philanthropy, and service providers and conduct market education and field building activities to grow and innovate the PFS field.
+Today, we are a team of 60+ employees with offices in Boston, MA; Austin, TX; and San Francisco, CA.

 Social Finance is part of a Global Network that includes organizations in the US, UK, Israel, Netherlands, and India.
 The Global Network is a leader and pioneer in the field — Social Finance UK launched the first PFS project in 2010, and together the network has developed and launched more projects than any intermediary organization in the world.